Taming heavy-tailed features by shrinkage: Numerical study

 \subsection{High-dimensional sparse linear regression}

-We first consider the high-dimensional sparse linear model $y_i = \bx_i^T\bbeta^* + \epsilon_i$.
-We set $d=1000$, $n = 100, 200, 500, 1000, 5000, 10000$ and $\bbeta^* = (1, 1, 1, 1, 1, 0, \cdots, 0)^T$.
-Recall that in the high-dimensional regime, we propose elementwise clipping on both the heavy-tailed features and responses.
-In Figure 2, we compare estimation error of the $\ell_1$-regularized least squares estimators based on clipped data and original data under standard Gaussian features and $t_{4.1}$ features respectively.
-All feature vectors $\{\bx_i\}_{i=1}^n$ are i.i.d. generated and within each $\bx_i$, all dimensions $\{x_{ij}\}_{j=1}^d$ are i.i.d. $\{\epsilon_i\}_{i=1}^n$ are i.i.d. noises that are independent to the features and we adjust the magnitude of the noise such that $SD(\epsilon_i) =5$ regardless of the distribution it conforms to.
-The clipping threshold levels $\tau_1, \tau_2$ and the regularization parameter $\lambda$ are selected by cross-validation.
+We first consider the high-dimensional sparse linear model $y_i = \bx_i^\top\bbeta^* + \epsilon_i$.
+We set $d=1000$, $n = 100, 200, 500, 1000, 5000, 10000$ and $\bbeta^* = (1, 1, 1, 1, 1, 0, \ldots, 0)^\top$.
+Recall that in the high-dimensional regime, we propose elementwise shrinkage on the heavy-tailed features and clip the responses.
+In Figure 2, we compare estimation error of the $\ell_1$-regularized least squares estimators based on the shrunk data and original data under standard Gaussian features and $t_{4.1}$ features respectively.
+All feature vectors $\{\bx_i\}_{i=1}^n$ are i.i.d., and within each $\bx_i$, $\{x_{ij}\}_{j=1}^d$ are i.i.d. $\{\epsilon_i\}_{i=1}^n$ are i.i.d. noises that are independent of the features and we adjust the magnitude of the noise such that $\mathrm{SD}(\epsilon_i) =5$ regardless of its distribution. $\tau_1, \tau_2$ and $\lambda$ are selected by cross-validation.
 The plot is based on $1,000$ independent Monte Carlo simulations.
-From Figure 2, we first observe that under both light-tailed and heavy-tailed features, the heavier tail $\epsilon_i$ has, the more data clipping improves the statistical accuracy.
-More importantly, the benefit from data clipping is much more significant in the presence of heavy-tailed features, which justifies our conjecture and theories.
+From Figure 2, we first observe that under both light-tailed and heavy-tailed features, the heavier tail $\epsilon_i$ has, the more the data shrinkage approach improves the statistical accuracy.
+More importantly, the benefit from data shrinkage is much more significant in the presence of heavy-tailed features, which justifies our theory.